-FACT SHEET: Permission To Be Global / Prácticas Globales during Art Basel Miami Beach 2013
+PRESS RELEASE: Permission To Be Global/Prácticas Globales during Art Basel Miami Beach 2013

-Permission to be Global / Prácticas Globales: Latin American Art from the Ella Fontanals- Cisneros Collection is accompanied by a fully illustrated catalogue, published by CIFO, with entries on all featured works and an introductory conversation by exhibition curators Jen Mergel (Robert L. Beal, Bruce A. Beal, and Enid L. Beal Senior Curator of Contemporary Art) and Liz Munsell (Assistant Curator of Contemporary Art & MFA Programs), both of the MFA, in consultation with Jésus Fuenmayor, Director and Chief Curator of CIFO.
+Permission to be Global/Prácticas Globales: Latin American Art from the Ella Fontanals-Cisneros Collection is accompanied by a fully illustrated catalogue, published by CIFO, with entries on all featured works and an introductory conversation by exhibition MFA curators Jen Mergel (Robert L. Beal, Bruce A. Beal, and Enid L. Beal Senior Curator of Contemporary Art) and Liz Munsell (Assistant Curator of Contemporary Art & MFA Programs), in consultation with Jésus Fuenmayor, Director and Chief Curator of CIFO.

 About Ella Fontanals-Cisneros

 Ella Fontanals-Cisneros is a philanthropist, entrepreneur and art collector whose vision has made a lasting impact on the Miami arts community and global arts organizations.
 Born in Cuba and raised in Venezuela, Fontanals-Cisneros began collecting works by artists from Latin America in 1970 and has grown her collection over the years to include video, photography, geometric abstraction and contemporary art by artists from around the world.
 Fontanals-Cisneros has lent pieces from her collection to institutions worldwide including the Tate Modern (London) and the Reina Sofia Museum (Madrid).
 In 2002, Fontanals-Cisneros founded the Cisneros Fontanals Art Foundation (CIFO) to foster a better understanding and appreciation of contemporary artists from Latin America.